Video Matrices

 Unlike MST, Video wall processors distribute your single 1080p/4k signal over multiple screens.
 They take a single signal and split or stretch it over multiple screens.
 On the other hand, an MST receives multiple signal outputs from your device and connects them to screens as if each was directly connected to your device (i.e., as if you were using multiple HDMI ports from your PC).

-For more insights on digital signage video walls, check out our blog post here.
+For more insights on digital signage video walls, check out our documentation here.